- Dizzy heights

 7 nights all inclusive.

-Spend longer on the island of Madeira and enjoy an extra week at the Hotel Enotel Lido.
+Spend longer on the island of Madeira and enjoy an extra week at the locally rated 5-star Hotel Enotel Lido.